 In the story, we are told of the untimely death of a young scholar who spent much time in the Beit Midrash learning Torah and serving Torah scholars.
 His inconsolable widow tries to find answers to the eternal question of theodicy.
 In the course of the narrative, she reveals an interesting bifurcation in behavior between the days of bleeding and the seven “clean” days: While she was actively menstruating, the couple maintained a strict separation.
-He did not even touch her little finger!
+He did not even touch her little finger.

 The little finger of a woman is a known trigger for male sexual arousal in rabbinic literature and was discussed at length in earlier chapters on ervah.
 The husband was intensely aware of her nakedness, both literal and figurative, and took great pains to maintain distance.
 Once the bleeding stopped, although still prohibited from sexual relations, the couple resumed modified intimacy during the seven “clean” days, including sleeping in close proximity to one another (although each in their own coverlet) eating together and allowing their “flesh” to touch without any sexual intention.

 Elijah’s response to her story is to thunderously and unsympathetically explain that God did well to kill her husband.
 The deceased’s transgression, explains Elijah, was intimate interaction while she was still prohibited, even though they had no sexual intent.
-This story unequivocally views all interaction even without direct touch, as transgressing a severe Biblical commandment which caused God to strike him down (one of the rabbinic suggestions is that karet is untimely death).
-It is reminiscent of the text in Leviticus chapter 15, warning both men and women from approaching God’s presence in the Tabernacle while in a state of impurity on pain of death.
-Elijah echoes the spirit of that warning in reinforcing the death sentence for those who choose to “approach” the Nidda.
+This story unequivocally views all interaction, even without direct touch, as transgressing a severe biblical commandment that caused God to strike him down (one of the rabbinic suggestions is that the punishment of karet is untimely death).
+It is reminiscent of the text in Leviticus Chapter 15, warning both men and women from approaching God’s presence in the Tabernacle while in a state of impurity on pain of death.
+Elijah echoes the spirit of that warning in reinforcing the death sentence for those who choose to “approach” the niddah.

 As mentioned earlier, this is a most seminal rabbinic text in the halakhic discourse of early Talmudic interpretation on the topic of behavior when the couple is prohibited.
-It buttresses the need for complete physical separation throughout the period of prohibition with no distinction between days of bleeding and clean days.
-The question of whether non-sexual touch is prohibited Biblically or rabbinically continues to be evaluated in light of the story which reflects an overall negative and forbidding attitude towards touch.
+It buttresses the need for complete physical separation throughout the period of prohibition, with no distinction between days of bleeding and clean days.
+The question of whether non-sexual touch is prohibited biblically or rabbinically continues to be evaluated in light of the story, which reflects an overall negative and forbidding attitude towards touch.

-Better Death Than Forbidden Touch? - The Beit Yosef.
+Better Death Than Forbidden Touch? - The Beit Yosef